-Per Oregon State Law - HB 2192, prior to suspension or expulsion, school staff must consider:
+Prior to suspension or expulsion, school staff must consider:

 - The nature of the misconduct. - A student's age, health, and disability or special education status. - Cultural or linguistic factors that may have played a role in the misconduct. - Appropriateness of student's academic placement. - Student's prior conduct and record of behavior. - Support systems available to the student. - Student's willingness to repair the harm. - Impact of the incident on overall school community. - Availability of prevention and intervention programs that are designed to address student misconduct. - Whether the student voluntarily disclosed the misconduct.